wridgers/bme280esp32/README.md

 ## A note on accuracy

-Initially the values I got didn't seen accurate.
+Initially the values I got didn't seem accurate.
 The solution was to read the datasheet[1] which recommends certain configurations of sample/poll rate for different applications.
 In particular, 3.5.1, for weather monitoring.
 Excessive polling causes excess heat, which leads to inaccurate temperature readings.

 ## Projects